garrynwong/group-membership/README.md

 ____

-<p>If additional advanced permissions and access are needed for the resources, use the advanced sharing button </p>
+<p> If any additional advanced permissions and/or access are needed on any groups added to the resources, use the advanced sharing button </p>